sehlen-bsi/botan-docs/docs/audit_report/src/01_generic_changes.rst

 ~~~~~~~~~~

 The National Standard of the Russian Federation GOST R 34.12-2015 defines
-Kuznyechik as a block cipher with a block length of 128 bits.
-This algorithm is
+Kuznyechik [RFC7801]_ as a block cipher with a block length of 128 bits.
+This
-_prohibited_ in the "BSI" build policy.
+algorithm is *prohibited* in the "BSI" build policy.

 Deprecations
 ------------